-Formerly among the most useful of techniques in Four Swords Adventures (although now in most places replaced by other techniques) is the formation hover, which utilizes the c-stick and the Links' various formations to cross chasms and skip switches and items that would normally require completing large swaths of the area.
-There are several methods for performing this trick, with the general shape and positioning of the gap/chasm determine the type of formation hover used to cross it.
+Formerly among the most useful of techniques in Four Swords Adventures is the formation hover, which utilizes the C-stick and the Links' various formations to hover over certain types of chasms.
+There are several methods for performing this trick, with the general shape and positioning of the gap/chasm determining the type of formation hover used to cross it.

 One of the simplest types of chasms to cross with a formation hover is a "Vertical" gap--meaning that there is land "above" and "below" the gap, with walls on the its right and left sides.
 Examples of such gaps occur in 1-1 (Lake Hylia), and 2-2 (The Village of the Blue Maiden).
 To perform the hover: